 Patients and staff often experience stress and anxiety in the hospital environment.
 Our aim is to implement virtual reality to all sectors of the hospital.
 Using the room scale HTC Vive we are conducting a relaxation survey to assess the effectiveness of Virtual Reality.
 Experiences within the HTC Vive are catered towards relaxing the user and include Tilt Brush, Guided Mediation VR, and theBLU.

-Chariot Summer Fellowship (CSF)
+Chariot Summer Research Fellowship (CSRF)

-The Chariot Summer Fellowship was formed to provide an opportunity for students interested in anesthesiology with clinical exposure and involvement in cutting-edge research.
+The Chariot Summer Research Fellowship was formed to provide an opportunity for students interested in anesthesiology with clinical exposure and involvement in cutting-edge research.
 Students will spend time shadowing in the operating room, interacting with patients in research studies, as well as writing up their findings for submission to conferences.
 Some of our current projects involve the use of technology, such as virtual reality, video projection, or interactive video games, to address anxiety in hospitalized patients undergoing procedures and diagnostic studies.

 Attentive mentors are readily available to help guide students in their journey through medicine, as well as push students to continuously challenge themselves.
-CSF will be both a fun and highly rewarding experience.
+CSRF will be both a fun and highly rewarding experience.
 Additionally, fellows will have the opportunity to build collaborative relationships with each other, all while exploring what the beautiful campus of Stanford has to offer.

 Bubbles the Blowfish